Generative AI-Powered Plugin for Robust Federated Learning in Heterogeneous IoT Networks: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel plugin for FL that addresses data heterogeneity challenges through generative AI-enhanced data augmentation and balanced sampling strategy.
-Our experiments demonstrated the plugin's effectiveness across various text classification models and FL algorithms while reducing required training epochs.
+In this paper, we proposed a novel plugin for FL methods that addresses data heterogeneity challenges through generative AI-enhanced data augmentation and balanced sampling strategy.
+In particular, the plugin balances local data distributions through generative augmentation and selects statistically representative devices for aggregation, improving robustness.
 The plugin showed strong performance improvements in medical domain-specialized models, with BioBERT achieving 53.4\% accuracy from a 42.1\% baseline.
-Our approach maintained robust performance under extreme Non-IID conditions, showing consistent improvements across different LLM configurations.
+Moreover, we numerically demonstrated the plugin's effectiveness across FL methods while reducing required training epochs.
 These results establish our plugin as a flexible solution for enhancing FL performance in real-world heterogeneous environments.
+As future work, we plan to extend this plugin to multimodal FL settings to further broaden its applicability.